 back, until you can get it over the widest part of your shoulders, then you

 should be able to get one arm out and then over your head.

 Spectrum chest binders don’t feel as tight as other chest binders.
 It was important for us to make something much more comfortable and wearable.

 For some customers who have used other brands, the design of our binders might feel a bit too big as they aren’t used to the feeling of extra room, and they may think they need a smaller size.

 We advise any customers wondering if they need a smaller size, to look in a mirror from the side and actually see how flat they are.
 It helps to wear your normal clothes (t-shirt etc) over the top to see how your silhouette will look.
 Is it the same flatness or greater than you would see with another binder?

 If your breathing is affected when you put on your binder you definitely need a larger size.
-Please visit our returns page for details on how to exchange your binder.
+Please visit our returns page for details on how to return your order.

 My binder sticks out at the front at the top what should I do?

 If your binder seems to be sticking out at the front at the top you can pull it down at the back and adjust your soft chest tissue with your hands, down and towards the sides of your body.
 This will help it to sit flatter.